rajeev2pd/supervisior-setup-ubuntu-20.04-laravel/README.md

     sudo supervisorctl start laravel-worker:*
 ```

-## Step 8
+## Step 7

 To see the running status of superviosor

 ```
     sudo supervisorctl status
 ```
-It will will show the result as
+It will show the result as
 ```
     laravel-worker:laravel-worker_00   RUNNING   pid 3374359, uptime 3 days, 9:29:13
     laravel-worker:laravel-worker_01   RUNNING   pid 3374360, uptime 3 days, 9:29:13